RedBusters/RedBusters/README.md

 - 🔭 I’m currently working on my indie game project made with Godot that i'll probably never finish. ;)
-- 🌱 I’m currently how to write better quality code.
+- 🌱 I’m currently learning how to write better quality code.
-- 🤔 I wanna be a Developper ! but i don't have a degree (yet?)
 - 📫 How to reach me: Via Email.
 - ⚡ Fun facts:
     - I really love making video games, i played a lot with Unreal Engine, Godot, and coding a game myself in C++ with SDL, but i never finished fully a game because i'm not really an artist, and i can't create a stylish ui, characters, or world/scene (2d or 3d).
       I had an idea to create a game called MEME invaders (speaks for itself, a space invaders, but full of memes) but most of the fun/popular memes are copyrighted sadly enough :/
-    - I had a Minecraft server, with only plugins made by myself, a really great fps games with a unique twist, battles with kits and superpowers, eggwars, and i was working on re-creating Dead By Daylight in Minecraft.
-But it never got a lot of player so i decided to stop it.

 => Loves open-source software